SchwarzIT/terraform-provider-stackit/docs/index.md

 page_title: "STACKIT Provider"
 subcategory: ""
 description: |-
-  The STACKIT Provider is an unofficial community provider maintained primarily by ODJ team @ Schwarz IT
+  This provider is built and maintained by the STACKIT community in Schwarz IT and is not an official STACKIT provider The provider is built using Terraform's plugin framework, therefore we recommend using Terraform CLI v1.x which supports Protocol v6
 ---

 # STACKIT Provider

-The STACKIT Provider is an unofficial community provider maintained primarily by ODJ team @ Schwarz IT
+This provider is built and maintained by the STACKIT community in Schwarz IT and is not an official STACKIT provider

+The provider is built using Terraform's plugin framework, therefore we recommend using Terraform CLI v1.x which supports Protocol v6

 ## Example Usage